Problematic Behavior or Activity

 The cost is negligible.
 The only cost being the extra time by employees to document the incidents and to generate the letters.

 Offenders were faced with two sets of consequences for the first time.
-Not only could they be criminally cited, but they also received pressure from there landlords to stop the behavior.
-Many landlords have just gone straight to a zero tolerance policy.
+Not only could they be criminally cited, but they also received pressure from their landlords to stop the behavior.
+Many landlords have just gone directly to a zero-tolerance policy.
 They have included the CNP program in the rental agreements, stating violations of the program will lead to eviction.
 We have seen a drastic decline in repeat offenders after the implementation and adjustments of the time period.

 Critical Success Factors